Facebook Pixel

 Spot UV Gloss

-Each of the above colours requires a special printing press, for these colours are much more difficult to produce.
-Within litho printing, more plates are needed for each unique spot colour and in digital printing, a fifth colour slot must be present within the machine for the colour to sit.
+Each of the above colors requires a special printing press, for these colors are much more difficult to produce.
+Within litho printing, more plates are needed for each unique spot color and in digital printing, a fifth color slot must be present within the machine for the color to sit.

 Spot Colouring Business CardsSpot Colouring Business Cards